melvinwevers/HisVis2/docs/data_sheet.md

 ---
 title: De Boer Press Photography Data Sheet
-authors: Melvin Wevers, Nico Vriend, Alexandra Barancová
+authors: Melvin Wevers, Nico Vriend, Alexandra Barancová, Jan Kruidhof, Lars Vereecken
 tags: HisVis
 ---

 # De Boer Press Photography Data Sheet
-Melvin Wevers, Nico Vriend, Alexandra Barancová
+Melvin Wevers, Nico Vriend, Alexandra Barancová, Jan Kruidhof, Lars Vereecken

 Following [Gebru et al. 2021.](https://dl.acm.org/doi/10.1145/3458723), we constructed a datasheet for the dataset used in the HisVis project.
 Datasheets encourage creators of the data to reflect on the "process of creating, distributing, and maintaining a dataset" as well as on the implications of its use.
 For users of the data, this datasheet assists in determining whether required information is provided to make proper and informed use of the data and its resulting models.
 For more on the model, see the HisVis Model Card and more on the labels used, see the HisVis Label Sheet.